 Iván Vásquez belched a cloud of smoke in the direction of the ox team and nodded.
 “Perhaps, perhaps.
 I’ll let you keep your girl tonight, Linnebrink.
 Don’t forget she’s my teacher, not just your housekeeper, though.
 Haha.”
-He gave a queer, constipated-looking smirk and flung down his half-smoked cigarette without bothering to stamp it out.
+He gave a weird, constipated-looking smirk and flung down his half-smoked cigarette without bothering to stamp it out.
 “So we’ll make it for right after school tomorrow, señorita.
 Linnebrink, you and I should get together and talk shop sometime too.
 The academic world, eh?”

 I got it then.
 Clearly the “desert” in the Desertores referred not to a geographical area at all, but to the vacant minds.
 The “deserters” had to mean brain cells that had defected.
 Whoa.
 Where had I landed?